 We enter into repurchase agreements or similar financing arrangements to finance the acquisition of our target assets.
 Pursuant to the terms of borrowings under such financing arrangements, a decline in the value of the collateral may result in our lenders initiating margin calls.
 A margin call requires us to pledge additional collateral to re-establish the ratio of the value of the collateral to the amount of the borrowing.
 The specific collateral value to borrowing ratio that would trigger a margin call is not set in the master repurchase agreements or loan agreements and is not determined until we engage in a repurchase transaction or borrowing arrangement under these agreements.
 Our fixed-rate collateral are generally more susceptible to margin calls as periods of increased interest rates tend to affect more negatively the market value of fixed-rate securities.
-In addition, some collateral may be more illiquid than other instruments in which we invest, which could cause them to be more susceptible to margin calls in a volatile market environment.
-Moreover, collateral that prepays more quickly increases the frequency and magnitude of potential margin calls as there is a significant time lag between when the prepayment is reported (which reduces the market value of the security) and when the principal payment is actually received.
+In addition, some collateral may be more illiquid than other instruments in which we invest, which could cause them to be more susceptible to margin calls as there is a significant time lag between when the prepayment is reported (which reduces the market value of the security) and when the principal payment is actually received.
 If we are unable to satisfy margin calls, our lenders may foreclose on our collateral.
 The threat of or occurrence of a margin call could force us to sell, either directly or through a foreclosure, our collateral under adverse market conditions.
 Because of the leverage we expect to have, we may incur substantial losses upon the threat or occurrence of a margin call.
 The risks associated with leverage are more acute during periods of economic slowdown, recession, or an outbreak of a highly infectious disease or pandemic, which the U.S. economy has experienced and may experience in the future.